dankito/RichTextEditor/README.md

 ## Features

+- Bold, Italic, Underline, Strike through, Subscript, Superscript
+- Heading 1 - 6, Text body, Preformatted, Block quote
 - Font (reads all system fonts)
 - Font Size
 - Text Color
 - Text Background Color
-- Heading 1 - 6, Text body, Preformatted, Block quote
-- Bold, Italic, Underline, Strike through, Subscript, Superscript
+- Highlight text
 - Justify Left, Center, Right, Blockquote
 - Indent, Outdent
 - Undo, Redo
+- Unordered List (Bullets)
+- Ordered List (Numbers)
-- Insert Image
+- Insert local or remote Image
 - Insert Link
 - Insert Checkbox
-- Unordered List (Bullets)
-- Ordered List (Numbers)
+- Search
 - For all those it has predefined commands.
 You can use the [standard toolbar](RichTextEditorAndroid/src/main/kotlin/net/dankito/richtexteditor/android/toolbar/AllCommandsEditorToolbar.kt) or create your own within minutes.
 - All commands have a Material Design icon.
 But of course you can give all of them your custom icon.

 ## Demo application

-You can download it from [PlayStore](https://play.google.com/store/apps/details?id=net.dankito.richtexteditor.android), can use the [precompiled .apk](res/PlayStore/releases/0001_v1.0_DemoApp-release.apk) or compile the DemoApp project yourself.
+You can download it from [PlayStore](https://play.google.com/store/apps/details?id=net.dankito.richtexteditor.android), can use the [precompiled .apk](res/PlayStore/releases/2000100_v2.0.1_DemoApp-release.apk) or compile the DemoApp project yourself.

 ## Setup